collective-soundworks/soundworks-template/README.md

   + `config` - environnement config files
 * `application.json` - application config file

-This structure is required by the helper scripts, modify at your own risks.
+_@important - this structure is required by the helper scripts, modify at your own risks._

 # License